Mysthaps/MyseIfRDPatches/README.md

 ## Installation
 1. If this is your first time, download the Installation Quickstart zip from [here](https://github.com/Mysthaps/MyseIfRDPlugins/releases).
 Unzip it in your Rhythm Doctor installation folder.
 The zip file contains BepInEx 5, Configuration Manager and ScriptEngine, but not the mod itself.
 2. Download the latest version of the mod from [here](https://github.com/Mysthaps/MyseIfRDPlugins/releases).
-It should be named `MyseIfRDPlugins_1.x.x.dll`.
-Put the file at `BepInEx/scripts/MyseIfRDPlugins.dll` in your Rhythm Doctor installation folder.
+It should be named `MyseIfRDPlugins_2.x.x.dll`.
+Put the file in `BepInEx/scripts/` in your Rhythm Doctor installation folder.
 3. Launch the game.
     - If BepInEx does not load, change `ignoreDisableSwitch` to `true` in `doorstop_config.ini`.
 4. Configure the mod in-game with a GUI by pressing `F1`.
 Reload the plugin and settings by pressing `F6`.